Artix Entertainment: Revenue

-Payment in Artix games consists mostly of both a one-time payment or subscription, in the case of AdventureQuest Worlds and HeroSmash to unlock extra content.
+Payment in Artix games consists mostly of a one-time payment, or subscription in the case of AdventureQuest Worlds and HeroSmash, which unlock extra content.
 Most games also have "secondary currencies" (microtransactions) which are gained through offers or from spending real world money.
 These currencies can be used to buy in-game items.

 In October 2010, the company launched its online shop, HeroMart.

 AExtras

 AExtras is a system of obtaining the previously payment-based secondary currencies in Artix Entertainment's games.
 It was first introduced in AdventureQuest Worlds before becoming available for all its major games and portal.
 In December 2010 it was discontinued in all but the Master Account System to encourage users to connect their accounts and earn rewards from there.
 Players can obtain free secondary currency or membership through the completion of third-party offers.

 Other media

-In November 2010, Artix Entertainment published its first novel, "The Dragon's Secret", written by AdventureQuest player, Lyra Trice Solis.
+In November 2010, Artix Entertainment published its first novel, The Dragon's Secret, written by AdventureQuest player Lyra Trice Solis.

 Artix Entertainment has also released three animated shorts.
 The first, Artix Vs. the Undead, was made as a teaser for the DoomWood storyline in DragonFable.
 The second short, Death from Above, was released as a sneak peek to the MechQuest storyline and was developed by J6 of the Artix Entertainment staff, and can be viewed in the game MechQuest.
-The third short labeled as "Nulgath vs. Dage" was created as a cutscene for OverSoul - a PvP orientated card game that follows Nulgath into another realm during the Nulgath vs. Dage War in AdventureQuest Worlds.
+The third short labeled as Nulgath vs. Dage was created as a cutscene for OverSoul, a PvP orientated card game that follows Nulgath into another realm during the Nulgath vs. Dage War in AdventureQuest Worlds.